-- When the thermostat energizes the G terminal for continuous fan (without calling for heat or cooling), the indoor fan is energized on the selected FAN speed. - If a call for cooling occurs during continuous fan, the blower will switch over to the selected COOL speed. - If the W terminal receives a call for heat during continuous fan, the blower will de energize. - · A call for fan is ignored while in lockout. - For continuous fan operation, the blower motor will operate at 35% of the selected high-speed torque when equipped with a fixed speed motor control board.
-The blower motor will operate at 50% of the high-speed CMF when equipped with a variable speed motor control board.
+- When the thermostat energizes the G terminal for continuous fan (without calling for heat or cooling), the indoor fan is energized on the selected FAN speed. - If a call for cooling occurs during continuous fan, the blower will switch over to the selected COOL speed. - If the W terminal receives a call for heat during continuous fan, the blower will de energize. - A call for fan is ignored while in lockout. - The blower will operate at 50% of the selected high cooling speed for continuous fan operation.